HAY

 I conducted a usability test via Zoom with 5 target audience members.
 During the test, participants recorded their screens while completing a task on the website, providing lots of insight to test my hypotheses.

-60% of users would prefer to see the product ranges in the navigation menu without the need to expand it.
+Fail: 60% of users would prefer to see the range of products in the navigation menu without expanding it.

-4 out of 5 users felt like they spent too much time scrolling and hovering on each individual tile to see product names.
+Pass: 4 out of 5 users felt like they spent too much time hovering on each individual tile to see product names.

-To help understand the users journey within the site, I created a map to visualise the key steps of their browsing experience.
+To help understand the users journey within the site, I created a flow to visualise the key steps of their browsing experience.

 Accessibility